 Its position is rather strategic than random, as documentations of ancient historians mention that Meton of Athens made the first astronomical observations in ancient Athens using his heliotropion (one of the first astronomical instruments used by humans), which he had established on Pnyx Hill.

 Discover the best tours in Athens and book the one that meets your interests the most!

-The Observatory was originally founded in 1842, with the contribution of the national benefactor Georgios Sinas who was a Greek ambassador in Vienna during the time.
-His desire was to make a donation that would contribute to the development of the academic research in the newly founded state of Greece, and he turned to the acclaimed Greek-Austrian astronomer Georg Bouris, assigning him the direction of the Observatory.
+The Observatory was originally founded in 1842, with the contribution of the national benefactor Georgios Sinas, a Greek ambassador in Vienna during the time.
+His desire was to make a donation that would contribute to the development of academic research in the newly founded state of Greece, and he turned to the acclaimed Greek-Austrian astronomer Georg Bouris, assigning him the direction of the Observatory.

 The building was designed by the famous Danish architect Theophil Hansen, and is, in fact, his first project.
 Its construction was completed in 1846.

 More information about the National Observatory of Athens